JoeHughes9877/Pagr/README.md

 Pagr is a minimalist terminal-based eBook reader designed to provide a smooth, Kindle-like reading experience directly in your command line.
 It supports multiple formats including PDF, EPUB, Markdown, and plain text, with pagination, keyboard navigation, bookmarks, and more.

+Currently only supports plaintext with plans for more in the future

 ---
 # Motive